Typhoon Fanapi: Meteorological history

 An area of convection, or thunderstorms, persisted west of Guam on September 13, in association with the monsoon trough.
 The system gradually developed a low-level circulation and rainbands, aided by low wind shear from an anticyclone aloft.
 Late on September 14, the Japan Meteorological Agency (JMA) (Note: The Japan Meteorological Agency is the official Regional Specialized Meteorological Center for the western Pacific Ocean.) designated the system as a tropical depression to the east of the Philippine island of Luzon.
 Around the same time, the Joint Typhoon Warning Center (JTWC) (Note: The Joint Typhoon Warning Center is a joint United States Navy – United States Air Force task force that issues tropical cyclone warnings for the western Pacific Ocean and other regions.) classified the system as Tropical Depression 12W.
 A nearby tropical upper tropospheric trough limited the depression's outflow to the north, although convection continued to increase.
 The depression moved northwestward along the southwestern periphery of a ridge.
 At 03:00 UTC on September 15, the Philippine-based PAGASA began warning on the system, giving it the local name Inday.
 Nine hours later, the JMA named the system Tropical Storm Fanapi.

 As a strengthening tropical storm, Fanapi developed deeper convection near the center.
 A passing trough to the north weakened the ridge and caused the storm to slow, turning northeastward by September 16.
 That day, Fanapi developed an eye feature, becoming a typhoon at 18:00 UTC.
 As the ridge built into the East China Sea, the storm responded by turning to the northwest, and at the same time, outflow improved to the north.
 The eye organized further as it contracted to a diameter of 19 km.
 By that time, the typhoon was moving due westward toward Taiwan, steered by a ridge over northeastern China.
-At 06:00 UTC on September 18, the JTWC estimated that Fanapi attained peak 1 minute winds of 195 km/h.
+At 06:00 UTC on September 18, the JTWC estimated that Fanapi attained peak 1 minute winds of 195 km/h, after Hurricane Hunters observed equivalent surface winds and a pressure of 941 mb.
 Around the same time, the JMA estimated peak 10 minute winds of 175 km/h.